NC3-LU/cases_web/documentation.md

 Download the version 3.3.7.x from https://getbootstrap.com/docs/3.3/getting-started/#download

-Put all the files in the folder "**/assets**", except fontsm they'll go to the root
+Put all the files in the folder "**/assets**", except Fonts, they'll go to the root

 Put the file in the folder "/assets" with the right name